harold-js/harold-website/src/docs/recipes.md

 ---
 layout: 'docs'
 title: 'Recipes'
-publicationDate: '2021-05-01'
+publicationDate: '2021-05-02'
 tags:
   - learn
-ogTitle: "Harold Recipes - Static sites generator"
+ogTitle: "Harold Recipes - Static site generator"
 ogDescription: "Ready-to-use recipes.
 You can take them as inspiration or copy it as it is and use in your custom template"
 ogUrl: "https://www.haroldjs.com/docs/recipes"
-twitterTitle: "Harold Recipes - Static sites generator"
+twitterTitle: "Harold Recipes - Static site generator"
 twitterDescription: "Ready-to-use recipes.
 You can take them as inspiration or copy it as it is and use in your custom template"
 twitterUrl: "https://www.haroldjs.com/docs/recipes"
 ---